 Gary graduated in 1987 after which he joined a Brisbane based geotechnical consultancy company.
 After several years Gary joined a French based multi-disciplined engineering company in Hong Kong where he lead a geotechnical team working on, amongst other projects, the Chep Lap Kok Airport reclamation.
 At the completion of his contract, Gary left Hong Kong to work for an Australian based geotechnical consultancy company in Vietnam as their in-country representative.
 Gary then returned from Asia to Australia working for a geotechnical consultancy practice with offices in Brisbane and the Gold Coast before joining Douglas Partners.

-Gary has been with Douglas Partners since 2013 working out of the Gold Coast office and is currently Branch Manager.
-He is a Gold Coast ‘local’ with intrinsic knowledge of the Gold Coast and Northern Rivers subsurface conditions as well as local Council requirements and he has been involved with numerous and broad ranging developments in both the private and public sectors including industrial complexes, residential subdivision, high-rise developments in both the private and public sectors including telecommunications towers, airport extensions, shopping centres, marinas, bridges, dams, quarry assessments and major infrastructure projects. .
+Gary has been with Douglas Partners since 2013 working out of the Gold Coast office and is currently the Branch Manager for this office.
+He is a Gold Coast ‘local’ with intrinsic knowledge of the Gold Coast and Northern Rivers subsurface conditions as well as local Council requirements and he has been involved with numerous and broad ranging developments in both the private and public sectors including industrial complexes, residential subdivision, high-rise developments in both the private and public sectors including telecommunications towers, airport extensions, shopping centres, marinas, bridges, dams, quarry assessments and major infrastructure projects.

-Dan Reaveley is the Geotechnical Section Manager of our Perth branch.
+Dan Reaveley is a Principal of Douglas Partners and the Geotechnical Section Manager of our Perth branch.
 He commenced working for Douglas Partners in our Townsville office in 2004, before relocating to the Perth office in late 2005.
 Since joining Douglas Partners, he has gained experience on a diverse range of geotechnical and environmental projects.

 Dan has a comprehensive knowledge of geotechnical site investigation work and has undertaken project work throughout Northern Queensland and Western Australia at locations ranging from inner city high-rise developments to mine sites, subsea pipelines and remote regional communities.
 He is responsible for the tendering, planning and management of geotechnical projects including large scale residential and industrial subdivisions, subgrade assessments and pavement design, civil infrastructure, pipelines and defence sites.